bcebere/Understanding-the-Privacy-Preserving-Potential-of-HTTP2-Against-Webpage-Fingerprinting/README.md

-# Understanding the Privacy-Preserving Potential of HTTP2 Against Webpage Fingerprinting
+# Understanding the Privacy-Preserving Potential of HTTP2 Against Webpage Fingerprinting (WF)
-In this repository, we provide the code to reproduce the results in the "Understanding the Privacy-Preserving Potential of HTTP2 Against Subpage Fingerprinting" paper.
+In this repository, we provide the code to reproduce the results in the "Understanding the Privacy-Preserving Potential of HTTP2 Against Webpage Fingerprinting" paper.

 ## 🚀 Website Fingerprinting Audit Tool

-We provide the library for measuring the information leakage and fingerprinting accuracy in [wfaudit](wfaudit).
+The [wfaudit](./wfaudit) library provides a framework for evaluating the security of a WF defense, through fingerprinting accuracy, information leakage, and feature importance measurements.

 The library can be installed from source using
 ```bash